aku019/Chat-App-Backend/README.md

-# Chat-App-Backend
+# Say Chat

-## Motivation and Learnign Outcomes
+## Learning Outcomes

+- Web Sockets
-- I wanted to
+- Graphql
+- Pub Sub
+- Material UI

+P.S.
+This was deployed on Heroku, before they started to charge for it.
+The link that doesnt work anymore - [Link](https://sayandchat.herokuapp.com/)

 ## The Application